Esma Sultan (daughter of Abdulaziz): Marriage

 In 1889 Sultan Abdul Hamid II arranged her trousseaux and marriage together with her two sisters, Princesses Saliha Sultan and Nazime Sultan, as well as his own daughter, Princess Zekiye Sultan.

 On 20 April 1889 at the age of sixteen, she married Damat Kabasakal Çerkes Mehmed Pasha in the Yıldız Palace.
 He was the widower of Sultan Abdulmejid I's daughter Naile Sultan and he was twenty years older than her.
 To marry Esma he divorced his second wife, a foreign woman, whom he was married to after Naile's death.
 She moved into her palace known as "Esma Sultan Mansion", in which Mehmed Pasha and Naile Sultan previously lived.

 In 1890, a year after the marriage, she gave birth to her first child, Sultanzade Hasan Bedreddin Bey (died 1909) in 1892 to her second child, Sultanzade Hüseyin Hayreddin Bey (died 1987), in 1894 to her third child, Mihriban Hanımsultan, who died in infancy, on 14 June 1895 to her fourth child, Sultanzade Saadeddin Mehmed Bey (died 1976), and in 1899 her fifth and last child, Sultanzade Abdüllah (stillbirth).

 Death

 Esma Sultan died in childbirth on 7 May 1899 at the age of twenty-six and was buried in the mausoleum of imperial ladies at the New Mosque, Eminönü, Istanbul.
-After her death, Sultan Abdul Hamid II decided to get Hatice Sultan, daughter of Sultan Murad V married to her husband, Mehmed Pasha.
+After her death, Sultan Abdul Hamid II decided to get Hatice Sultan, daughter of Sultan Murad V married to her widower, Mehmed Pasha.
 However, the marriage never took place.